bmschmidt/CA-formats/README.md

 ## To do

 * Download and cache images locally.
    * Ted Underwood's "Life Cycle of Genres" is broken because the included files have no resolution set.
-This could be fixed downstream by adding 1.
+The way to fix it is either to update the upstream images, or to solve the general problem.
 * Have the width at which an image displays be more dependent on the resolution.
+* Smarter tables; currently there are problems with overlaps.
+Probably long tables need to be horizontal (not sure how to do this) or need to be split up into two tables by columns (I know vaguely how to do this in a Haskell filter, but it would be hard).
+Another option is to just make tables smaller, conditionally or universally; you can scale latex tables, but I don't entirely know how.
 * Prettier fonts.